RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 # I'm starting a new software project with Go

 The top-level organizational unit in Go, the unit of _releasability_, is the **Module** (run `go help modules`).
-Dependencies are managed within a single module, and _typically make up a single project or library_.
+Dependencies are managed within a single module, which _typically makes up a single project or library_.

 Modules are composed of **Packages** (run `go help packages`).
 A Go package is an organizational unit that represents a distinct concept and has its own namespace.
 It can be made up by a single file, or can be spread across multiple files.
 Technically, Go packages are just _directories_ of `.go` files that start with the `package` statement (by itself on a single line, followed by the import statements and then the rest of the code).